causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask166_Spring2025_Implementing_Time_Series_Forecasting_with_TensorFlow_Probability_for_Bitcoin_Prices/docker_causify_style/README.md

 ```

 Why this is fast:
-	•	You’re not tearing down volumes, networks or images.
+	•	You're not tearing down volumes, networks or images.
-	•	You’re only issuing a docker restart under the covers, so containers come up in a couple of seconds.
+	•	You're only issuing a docker restart under the covers, so containers come up in a couple of seconds.
-	•	Kafka (and its data volume) never touched—so your topics and messages stay intact, and your app’s Kafka client will automatically reconnect.
+	•	Kafka (and its data volume) never touched—so your topics and messages stay intact, and your app's Kafka client will automatically reconnect.

 ### 2. You changed Dockerfiles or your docker-compose.yml